Bring the Arts to Your School with Young Audiences of Northern California

 Young Audiences of Northern California offers the following programs, all of which can be either scheduled separately, or can be combined to create an integrated arts program for a school:

 A professional artist or ensemble will present a 45-minute performance demonstration program in an auditorium, cafeteria or library before a maximum of 300 students.
-Assembly artists on the Young Audiences roster represent a variety of artistic disciplines and a wide diversity of cultures.
-All assembly programs are interactive and include a strong educational component.
+Performance demonstration artists on the Young Audiences roster represent a variety of artistic disciplines and a wide diversity of cultures.
+All programs are interactive and include a strong educational component.
 Curriculum guides provided to the school prior to the performance are designed to assist teachers in using the arts experience to enhance student learning.

 Teacher Professional Development